techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks.md

 #### How to format the reference URL

-The reference URL to the destination experience must follow the [stage view syntax](/microsoftteams/platform/tabs/open-content-in-stageview) using the following format:
+The reference URL to the destination experience must follow [Stageview Modal syntax](/microsoftteams/platform/tabs/open-content-in-stageview) using the following format:

 `https://teams.microsoft.com/l/stage/{Teams-app-Id}/0?context={"contentUrl":"URL-to-destination-experience"},"name":"{desired-page-title}","openMode":"modal"}`